 Local Renal Health Centre Program

-The Manitoba Renal Program (MRP) Local Renal Health Centres (LRHC) Program oversees Manitoba’s Local Renal Health Centres in partnership with Regional Health Authorities.
+The Manitoba Renal Program (MRP) Local Renal Health Centres Program supports Local Renal Health Centres (rural dialysis units) in partnership with Regional Health Authorities.

 Local Renal Health Centres are located in:

-The LRHC Team is located at Health Sciences Centre:
+The LRHC Program team is located at Health Sciences Centre:

 The team consists of: